basic settings

 cs = crystalSymmetry('432');

-sS = slipSystem.bcc(cs);
+sS = slipSystem.bcc(cs)

-% some plane strain
+under plane strain

 q = 0;